hrishabhna/cmp-5012b/docs/vision.md

 (What measurable outcomes indicate that this system is successful?)

 - Criterion 1: Users can successfully relogin and register without any errors along with users contniuing to use the app over time.
-- Criterion 2: users can only view their own data any unauthorised access is reviked.
+- Criterion 2: users can only view their own data any unauthorised access is revoked.
 Along with duplicate emails are blocked